Measuring Airflow in Piping

 6" 735

 Drill a small hole in the side of the pipe in a location that will have the straightest airflow.
-Connect the two ports of the pitot tube into the reference and input ports of the digital micro-manometer or the magnehelic.
+Connect the side port of the pitot tube into the reference port of the digital micro-manometer or the magnehelic.
+Connect the bottom port of the pitot tube to the Inlet port of the digital micro-manometer or magnehelic.
 Be sure to aim the pitot tube directly into the air stream right in the middle of the pipe.
 I often wrap a small strip of duct tape around the pitot tube at the half pipe size distance on the pitot so I can more easily place it half way into the pipe.
 Set your Digital Micro-manometer to read in inches of water column.
 This is the velocity pressure.
 If it reads in Pascals take that measurement and divide by 249 to get the velocity pressure in inches of water.

 Enter the velocity pressure into a calculator and press the square root function.
 Multiple this result times the calibration factor listed for the pipe size you are measuring from the table above.
 This is the approximate CFM flowing through your pipe.